ericharding/JUSTInstaller/README.md

 ## Can PostInstall be a script?

-Yes.
+Sure.
 Just be careful if you're installing on multiple platforms.

+## I'd like to be able to uninstall my app using my favorite system control panel applet.

+I'd like a pony.